 At museums or attractions, you’ll often see different prices for adults and children.
 Knowing the words for “adults” and “children” will come in handy when buying tickets.

-Note, the gender of a person does make a difference in the word that is used.
+Note, in Spanish grammar, the gender of a person does make a difference in the word that is used.
 Men are adultos and women are adultas.
 But a mix of men and women are adultos.

 The same goes for kids. if your children are all boys, then you would use niño or niños.
 If you have a mix of boys and girls, you would also use niños.
 But if you only have girls, you would use niña or niñas.